Bipartite Fluctuations and Charge Fractionalization in Quantum Wires: Bound State Solution of Jackiw-Rebbi Model, Quantum Field Theory and DMRG

 \section{Bound State Solution of Jackiw-Rebbi Model, Quantum Field Theory and DMRG}

-Here, we present our derivation of the bound state solution of the Jackiw-Rebbi model of interfaces [6,7] from a correspondence to a quantum field theory model describing a one-dimensional superconducting wire e.g. a Luther-Emery model [8-10] with an additional zero-energy state.
+Here, we present our derivation of the bound state solution of the Jackiw-Rebbi model of interfaces \cite{JackiwRebbi,Shenbook} from a correspondence to a quantum field theory model describing a one-dimensional superconducting wire e.g. a Luther-Emery model \cite{KarynEPL,LutherEmery,FabrizioGogolin} with an additional zero-energy state.

 We do a shift or translation of variables such that the interface is at $x=0$, the system keeps a length $L$.
-For $U=0$, the 1D wire is described through the kinetic term similar to a Dirac Hamiltonian [3,4]
+For $U=0$, the 1D wire is described through the kinetic term similar to a Dirac Hamiltonian \cite{Haldane,Giamarchi}

-Here, we introduce precisely fermions (electrons) that move to the right and to left.
+The right-moving and left-moving fermions are introdudced in Eq. (\ref{electronoperator}).
 This Hamiltonian is obtained when linearizing the spectrum around half-filling.
-We include the smoothly varying potential term around $x=0$ which produces additional backscattering effects around the interface similar to the Jackiw-Rebbi model [6]
+We include the smoothly varying potential term around $x=0$ which produces additional backscattering effects around the interface similar to the Jackiw-Rebbi model \cite{JackiwRebbi}

 Around $x=0$ this is the main effect of the barrier of potential.
 Similar to the preceding Section, the lattice spacing is set to unity for simplicity.
 The potential profile becomes flat away from the interface i.e. in this model we assume that the main source of potential is around the interface.
 We can yet write the potential term under an integral from $-\frac{L}{2}$ to $+\frac{L}{2}$.
-To build a correspondence with the model in Refs.
-[8,10] we introduce {\it one fermion operator} such that $c_R(x)=c(x)$ and $c_L(x)=-ic(-x)$.
-The potential term then precisely takes the form
+To build a correspondence with the model in Refs. \cite{KarynEPL,FabrizioGogolin} we introduce {\it one fermion operator} such that $c_R(x)=c(x)$ and $c_L(x)=-ic(-x)$.